How to Convert Dict_Values to List in Python

 print(cars_sold_list)

-python convert dict values to list using for loop
+dictionary values to list python using for loop

 landmarks = {